OpenGolfSim/help.opengolfsim.com/desktop/shot-data/launch-monitor/approach-r10.md

 1. Open **OpenGolfSim Desktop** and select **Simulator** in the sidebar.
 2. When prompted to configure your launch monitor, selected the **Approach R10** option.

-        Note: If you have already setup a launch monitor, you'll need to click the launch monitor icon in the toolbar and select **Change Launch Monitor**
+        Note: If you have already setup a launch monitor, you can go to **Settings > Shot Data** to change your launch monitor.

 3. The required tools will be downloaded automatically on the next step.

 ## Operation

-Once the initial setup is complete
+Once the initial setup is complete, the launch monitor should automatically pair with OpenGolfSim when turned on.